 If you are single, you may have wondered if you haven’t found love because of your chronic illness.
 You wouldn’t be alone — many people with chronic illness have faced that idea at some point.
 Next week, I will explore this theory and what you can do about it.

 We also have a terrific amount of posts in our archives about love, relationships, and the horizontal tango.
 We’ll be sharing those throughout the month on the RAHealthCentral Facebook page.

 As always, we will also explore issues related to life with chronic illness and how to manage your RA.
 One extremely annoying and at times debilitating aspect of chronic illness can be nausea, either as a side effect for medication, or an effect of your illness.
 Later this month, I’ll write about queasiness and how to manage it.

-We look forward to talking to you about these and many other topics here and on the RAHealthCentral Facebook page.
+We look forward to talking to you both here on RAHealthCentral, as well as on our Facebook page!